LukerCZ/digital-electronics-1/labs/README.md

 ## Cíle projektu

 The objective of the project within the subject Digital electronics was to create PWM sound generation of basic signals.
 We used these components.
 Nexys A7-50 board to control 7-segment display to display frequency of PWM modulation for sinus signal.
-The codes, testbenches and simulations are created in Vivado.
+The codes, testbenches and simulations are created in Vivadu.
 Models and designes of board are created in Altium.

 Cílem projektu v rámci předmětu Digitální elektronika bylo vytvořit PWM generování zvuku základních signálů.
 Tyto komponenty jsme použili.
 Deska Nexys A7-50 pro ovládání 7segmentového displeje pro zobrazení frekvence PWM modulace pro sinusový signál.
 Kódy, testovací plochy a simulace jsou vytvořeny ve Vivado.
 Modely a návrhy desky jsou vytvořeny v Altiu.